 The process for the school improvement team is based on five key areas: Globally Competitive Students, 21st Century Professionals, Healthy and Responsible Students, Innovative Leadership, and Transylvania County Schools will be governed and supported by 21st Century Systems.
 For each of these areas, measurable goals are set and action steps established.
-The plan is available on the school's website.
+The plan is available on each school's website.
 We invite all students, parents, and community members to participate.
 If you are interested in improving the school, please contact the school principal.

-SCHOOL-SPONSORED TRIPS (Policy IICA, IICA-R)
+SCHOOL-SPONSORED TRIPS

 Field trips should be an integral part of a student's educational experience.
 Students must fill out a "special activities" form beforehand to have on file that includes approval from all of his/her teachers and parents.
-Teacher approval is based on student attendance and academic standing.
 Chaperones going on any field trip must be approved by the principal and be on the approved volunteer chaperone list for the school system.